-The OSC is exposed to credit risk related to cash, funds held pursuant to designated settlements and orders, funds restricted for CSA Systems operations and redevelopment, reserve funds and trade and other receivables.
+The OSC is exposed to credit risk related to cash, funds held pursuant to settlements and sanction orders, funds restricted for CSA Systems operations and redevelopment, reserve funds and trade and other receivables.

-Schedule I financial institutions hold approximately 85.0% of the OSC's financial assets including those held for funds restricted for CSA Systems operations and redevelopment and another 15.0% are held in one credit union in British Columbia (for cash components of funds restricted for CSA Systems operations and redevelopment exclusively).
+Schedule I financial institutions hold approximately 94.3% of the OSC's financial assets including those held for funds restricted for CSA Systems operations and redevelopment and another 5.7% are held in one credit union in British Columbia (for cash components of funds restricted for CSA Systems operations and redevelopment exclusively).
+The Credit Union Deposit Insurance Corporation (CUDIC), a statutory corporation, guarantees the deposits of the British Columbia credit union, as set out in the Financial Institutions Act of British Columbia.
+Deposits are guaranteed to a maximum of \$0.1 million by Canada Deposit Insurance Corporation.
 The remaining balance of financial assets are accounts receivable.
-The Credit Union Deposit Insurance Corporation (CUDIC), a statutory corporation, guarantees the deposits of the British Columbia credit union, as set out in the Financial Institutions Act of British Columbia.
-All other deposits are guaranteed to a maximum of \$0.1 million by Canada Deposit Insurance Corporation.
 Given the nature of these counterparties, it is management's opinion that the credit risk exposure due to concentration is low.